pmq20/libautoupdate/README.md

 ## See Also

-- [Enclose.IO](https://github.com/pmq20/enclose-io): Cloud-based service that compiles your application into a single executable with auto-update.
+- [Enclose.IO](https://github.com/pmq20/enclose-io): cloud-based service that compiles your application into a single executable with auto-update.